Olin-Aero/Olin_Aero_Website/README.md

 # Olin AERO Website

-To get compile things, please get [vagrant](https://www.vagrantup.com/) and then:
+To build the site, please get [vagrant](https://www.vagrantup.com/) and then:

 ```bash
 git clone -b iarc <this repo>